 Suppose we are modeling a neuron that has nearly uniform transmembrane current density.
 For our conceptual model of this cell, we also assume that its resting potential is 0 mV, its membrane conductance g is constant and linear, and that we are not injecting any current into it.
-The techniques we use to understand and control error in simulations of this passive model are immediately generalizable to the nonlinear case.
+The techniques we use to understand and control error in simulations of this linear, passive model are immediately generalizable to active and nonlinear cases.

 Conservation of charge in this model is described by Eq.
-4.1, which simplifies to where the rate constant k is the inverse of the membrane time constant $\tau_m = g / C$.
+4.1, which simplifies to where the rate constant k is the inverse of the membrane time constant $\tau{\rm m} = g/c$ .
 The analytic solution of Eq.
 4.19 is